 One program available to primary role advisors, faculty advisors, and coordinators of advising is the Advisor Academy.
 This two-day intensive workshop offered three times a year focuses on the conceptual, relational, and informational aspects of advising at NC State.
 The sessions allow participants to learn about university policies and resources and their application to specific advising situations.

-There are Advisor Roundtables and Topic Sessions that take place throughout the academic year.
+There are Advisor Roundtables and Topic Sessions that take place as needed throughout the academic year.
 These meetings focus on policy updates and information about new or changing programs.
 Topic sessions offer a look at a particular aspect of advising.

 The ADI Certificate recognizes an individual’s commitment to the development of advising expertise.
 There are two options for completing the certificate.